Ignia/Style-Guide/CSS-Based Languages/README.md

 - Begin state classes with `.is-` (e.g., `.is-active`)
 - Begin JavaScript exclusive classes with `.js-`.
 - If lack of JavaScript support is a concern, use a `js-hidden` class to provide fallback content (and hide using JavaScript)

+### Capitalization
+- Class identifiers should be in lisp-case (lowercase with hyphens)
+- Declaration properties and values should be lowercase (e.g., `color: #f1f1f1`)

 ## Selectors
 - One selector per line (i.e., place a line-break after a `,` in a selector)